GKS Jastrzębie

 Klub Sportowy GKS Jastrzębie (Sports Club GKS Jastrzębie), commonly known as GKS Jastrzębie (/pol/), is a football club based in Jastrzębie-Zdrój, Poland.
-As of the 2025–26 season, they compete in II liga.
-In the 1988–89 season, they played in the top-flight.

 Name

 On 25 November 2021, the club announced the change of the club's name to "Klub Sportowy GKS Jastrzębie Spółka Akcyjna", removing the element of 1962 from the name.

+History

+In the 1988–89 season, they played in the Polish top-flight.

+In the 2025–26 season, they competed in II liga before withdrawing their senior and reserve teams from competition in March 2026.
+Following a restructure, GKS entered the Klasa B, the lowest tier of Polish football, for the 2026–27 season.